Tilko/SerDesJavaDataModelGenerator/README.md

+Software that:
-Software that generates Java classes from a Yaml data types specification file, and that can serialize/deserialize (or marshall/unmarshall) a Yaml (or later JSON) file into an instance of one of the generated classes.
+- generates Java classes from a Yaml data types specification file,
+- deserializes (marshall) a Yaml or JSON file into an instance of one of the generated classes,
+- serializes (unmarshall) this (possibly modified) instance back to a Yaml or JSON file.
 You can also plug custom stub classes in the generated class hierarchy.

 ## As first input of this tool:
 A type of data structure definition in a Yaml file.